Code Enforcement - Property Maintenance - Zoning Enforcement

 Status of Current Violations

-If you know of a potential violation, it may have already been reported to the City – check the list below for the status of known Property Maintenance and Zoning violations.
+If you know of a potential violation, it may have already been reported to the City – check the list below for the status of current Property Maintenance and Zoning violations.

 Reporting Potential Violations